ZenDesk vs. Salesforce for CRM: Why You Can't Afford to Rely on Incomplete CRM Solutions

-Those conclusions, along with the raw data itself, are then organized and made accessible through a single dashboard where users can retrieve critical data.
-This ensures a better, more personalized customer experience and better client support, regardless of the total number of clients being serviced.
+Those conclusions, along with the raw data itself, are then organised and made accessible through a single dashboard where users can retrieve critical data.
+This ensures a better, more personalised customer experience and better client support, regardless of the total number of clients being serviced.
 And given that 55% of consumers are willing to pay more for a guaranteed positive experience, this means big potential gains for CRM-enhanced business.

-The best CRM platforms take things even further, integrating with any existing company systems and processes, and allowing for an in-depth level of configuration and customization.
+The best CRM platforms take things even further, integrating with any existing company systems and processes, and allowing for an in-depth level of configuration and customisation.
 That said, certain businesses are deterred by costs associated with implementing the best CRM options.
 These businesses often attempt a workaround, by relying on non-CRM systems to perform similar customer-management tasks.

 Are there advantages to doing so?
 What are the potential dangers?
 To answer these questions, let’s compare the worlds #1 CRM platform to a popular non-CRM platform that is sometimes used to accomplish CRM-related functions: Salesforce vs. Zendesk.